 Piping considerations frequently influence the physical placement of condensers.
 It is important to ensure proper airflow in and out of the condenser and is just as important to the operation of the condenser as proper piping.
-However, and in some cases, installing an additional, new condenser to an existing system adds little heat rejection capacity due to poor air flowrate provisions.
+However, and in some cases, installing an additional, new condenser to an existing system adds little heat rejection capacity due to poor air flow rate provisions.

 Condenser layout is a separate subject, which will not be considered in this manual.
-Refer to EVAPCO Bulletin entitled "Equipment Layout" for additional information on specific condenser types regarding layout or consult the EVAPCO Sales Representative nearest you.
+Refer to EVAPCO Bulletin entitled "Equipment Layout" for additional information on specific condenser types regarding layout or consult the your local EVAPCO sales representative.